 Doocy, et al. (2013), reviewed the impact of earthquake on human from 1980-2009 with an aim to discuss the impact of earthquakes on human in terms of injury, mortality and displacement and, to the extent possible, identify risk factors related with these results.
-After their study, they found that from 1980 through 2009, there were a total of 372,634 deaths, 995,219 injuries and around 61 million people affected by earthquakes.
-According to the systematic review of the literature the primary cause of death during earthquake was trauma.
-Conclusively they said that different strategies must be used to mitigate the impact of future earthquakes improvements to the built and environment.
+Conclusively they said that different strategies must be used to mitigate the impact of future earthquakes and improvements to the built environment.

-Mata-Lima, et al. (2013), addresses the socioeconomic and environmental impacts of natural calamities with an objective to identify key variables in the reduction of susceptibility, mitigation and prevention of the impacts of natural disasters.
+Mata-Lima, et al. (2013), addresses the socioeconomic and environmental impacts of natural calamities with an objective to know key variables in the reduction and prevention of the impacts of natural disasters such as earthquake.